 Death Penalty which is also called Capital Punishment is regarded as the ultimate type of punishment anybody can ever receive for an offense.
-It is normally reserved for the most extreme cases of crime like felony, premeditated murder, drug trafficking and occasionally, non-violent drug-related and economic offenses but sometimes, the death penalty has also been used as punishment on individuals for adultery, apostasy, and blasphemy and these are offenses that should not even be considered crimes at all as judged by Amnesty International.
+It is normally reserved for the most extreme cases of crime like felony, premeditated murder, drug trafficking and occasionally, non-violent drug-related and economic offenses.
+Death penalty has also been used sometimes, as punishment on individuals for offences like adultery, apostasy, and blasphemy, but these are acts that should not at all be considered criminal as judged by Amnesty International.

-However, there are still a few countries with death penalty sentence where it is still strongly being hung unto despite plea from the international humanitarian organizations.
-Some countries had not abolished it completely but neither have they used it in the past 10 years.
-In 2012, there were 21 countries that used the death penalty and 5 of them were African Countries and include: Sudan, Gambia, Somalia, South Sudan, and Botswana.
-Methods of executions included: beheading, hanging, firing squad and the use of lethal injections.
-Below is the list of top ten countries with the death penalty based on Amnesty Internationals most recent research; 2 African countries are among the top 10 executioners.
+In 2012, 21 countries used the death penalty and 5 of them were African Countries including Sudan, Gambia, Somalia, South Sudan, and Botswana.
+Methods of executions included beheading, hanging, firing squad and the use of lethal injections.
+Based on Amnesty International’s most recent research, here is the list of top ten countries with the death penalty including 2 African countries:

 Japan is one of the countries with death penalty where it is absolutely a legalized form of punishment.
 Federal crimes like murder and treason are the only crimes for which capital punishment is statutory and is ordinarily imposed in cases of multiple murders involving aggravating factors.
 At a time when the world is heading towards abolishing death penalty, 2 gangsters were hanged in Japan on 26th April, 2013.
 Katsuji Hamasaki, 64, and Yoshihide Miyagi, 56, were executed after being convicted of the murder of rival gang members.
 More executions are likely under new Prime Minister Abe, who has expressed strong support for the death penalty and with more than 130 persons on death row in Japan, the numbers are bound to increase.

-Due to widespread support of this act in Afghanistan, other inmates are likely meet the same fate in the nearest future.
+Due to widespread support of this act in Afghanistan, other inmates are likely to meet the same fate in the nearest future.
 In Afghanistan, before the death penalty is carried out, the president must personally sign the order to have it enforced.
-There are certain types of crime that attract such capital punishment based on Islamic law and it includes: murder, apostasy, homosexuality, rape, terrorism, drug trafficking, and adultery while under the military law, it can be used in cases of treason and desertion under any of the two allowed methods prescribed under the Afghan law – death by hanging or facing the firing squad.
+There are certain types of crime that attract such capital punishment based on Islamic law and it includes: murder, apostasy, homosexuality, rape, terrorism, drug trafficking, and adultery.
+Under the military law, it can be used in cases of treason and desertion under any of the two allowed methods prescribed under the Afghan law – death by hanging or facing the firing squad.